Media

 Concert bio ( words)

 Beyond performance, Jon is dedicated to shaping the future of classical music through innovation and collaboration.
-He created the Untitled Bagatelle Project, commissioning contemporary works modeled on Beethoven’s Op.
+He created the website jazzpianists.org, commissioned contemporary works modeled on Beethoven’s Op.
 126 Bagatelles, and developed MusicPodium, an iPad app that streamlines digital score reading.
-His passion for supporting artists also extends to arts leadership, where he serves as Operations Director for the Hawaiʻi Chamber Music Festival and Digital Operations Director for the Amalfi Coast Music & Arts Festival.
+His passion for supporting artists also extends to arts leadership, where he serves as a director for the Hawaiʻi Chamber Music Festival and is a founder of SF Chamber Sessions, which brings chamber music to street-level audiences in San Francisco.
+Originally from Wisconsin and raised in Utah, Jon is a graduate of MIT in Computer Science and a former engineering manager at Apple.

 Short bio ( words)